 Laser cutting businesses will typically set their prices to give themselves a healthy profit margin.
 For example, if a custom necklace cost $50 in raw materials to make and an hour to produce, the owner may charge $125 for the finished product.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your laser cutting business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your laser cutting business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements